getbem/getbem.github.io/pages/structure/structure.md

 index.html
 ```

-While creating blocks is pretty straight forwad, there are some rules how create elements and modificators folders inside block folder:
+While creating blocks is pretty straight forwad, there are some rules how create elements and modifiers folders inside block folder:

 ```
 form/